yedpodtrzitko/godot-docs/classes/class_object.rst

 void **_init** **(** **)** |virtual|

-Called when the object's script is instantiated, oftentimes after the object is initialized in memory (through ``Object.new()`` in GDScript, or ``new Object`` in C#).
+Called when the object's script is instantiated, oftentimes after the object is initialized in memory (through ``Object.new()`` in GDScript, or ``new GodotObject`` in C#).
 It can be also defined to take in parameters.
 This method is similar to a constructor in most programming languages.

 \ **Note:** If :ref:`_init<class_Object_method__init>` is defined with *required* parameters, the Object with script may only be created directly.
 If any other means (such as :ref:`PackedScene.instantiate<class_PackedScene_method_instantiate>` or :ref:`Node.duplicate<class_Node_method_duplicate>`) are used, the script's initialization will fail.